States South Carolina

 Support for families:

-Services are available through offices in each DHEC public health administrative region.
-For more information, contact your county health department, Call the CARELINE (855-472-3432) or contact the Division of Children and Youth with Special Health Care Needs directly at 803-898-0784 (voice), 803-898-0613 (fax), or [email protected].
+Services are available through offices in each public health administrative region.
+For more information, contact your county health department by calling the CARELINE (855-472-3432).
+Or contact the Division of Children and Youth with Special Health Care Needs directly at 803-898-0784 (voice), 803-898-0613 (fax), or [email protected].

 Storage and Use of Dried Blood Spots: